Khongchai/dynamic_routes/README.md

 ### pushFor

-You can pop until the last Participator page, or until lastPageCallback with _pushFor_.
+You can push until the last Participator page, or until lastPageCallback with _pushFor_.

 This method guarantees that you will never push beyond the last Participator page.